scalabli/quo/docs/progressbars.rst

 ---------------------------

 The visualisation of a :class:`~quo.ProgressBar` can be customized by using a different sequence of formatters.
 The default formatting looks something like this:

 .. code:: python

-    from prompt_toolkit.shortcuts.progress_bar.formatters import *
+    from quo.indicators.formatters import *

     default_formatting = [
         Label(),